Dezen-freedom-block-by-block/smartdrive/README.md

 python3 -m smartdrive.miner.miner --key <your_commune_key> --name <your_miner_name>
 ````
 Other useful parameters:
-- --database_path: Path to the database.
+- --data_path: Path to the data.
 - --max_size: Size (in GB) of path to fill.
 - --port: Default remote api port (Defaults 8000).
 - --testnet: Use testnet or not.